-- Low Immune System. (e.g. constantly catching colds).
+- Low Immune System. (always sick, constantly catching colds).

-- Chemical sensitivity. (e.g. Sensitivity to fragrances, makeup, cleaning supplies).
+- Chemical sensitivity. (sensitivity to fragrances, makeup, cleaning products).

 Digestion problems are very common with candida and yeast infections, and are very common signs of yeast infection issues.
 This is mainly due to the fact that the majority of the yeast is located in our digestive system.
 In fact, in most cases, the digestive system is the source of the problem and where the problem starts.